Some toy models of self-organized criticality in percolation: Proof of case ( ii ) of theorem

 \end{lemma}

-\souspreuve{Heuristics of the proof:} We wish to apply the same technique as in the proof for the case of the largest cluster (section~\ref{section_Cmax_mino_Zn}), by constructing a decreasing coupling between the distributions~$\Proba_{\varphi_n(b)}$ for~$b$ varying from~$0$ (all edges open) to~$n^d$ (almost all edges closed).
-We monitor the evolution of the variable~$\abs{\mathcal{M}_n}$ until an instant~$b=B'$ when~$\abs{\mathcal{M}_n}$ is of order~$B'$.
-Then we find a set of edges~$H\subset\En$ whose closure would lead to~$\abs{\mathcal{M}_n}=B'+2$ at the instant~$B'+2$.
+\souspreuve{Heuristics of the proof:} We wish to apply the same technique as in the proof for the case of the largest cluster (section~\ref{section_Cmax_mino_Zn}), by constructing a decreasing coupling between the distributions~$\Proba_{\varphi_n(t)}$ for~$t$ varying from~$0$ (all edges open) to~$n^d$ (almost all edges closed).
+We monitor the evolution of the variable~$\abs{\mathcal{M}_n}$ until an instant~$t=T'$ when~$\abs{\mathcal{M}_n}$ is of order~$T'$.
+Then we find a set of edges~$H\subset\En$ whose closure would lead to~$\abs{\mathcal{M}_n}=T'+2$ at the instant~$T'+2$.

-The hurdle is that, in order to find such a set~$H$ which is not too big (and thus whose closure is likely enough), we need a control on the size of the clusters which are connected to the boundary of the box at the instant~$B'$.
-To obtain such a control, the idea is to monitor first the evolution of the size of the clusters connected to the boundary, to wait for an instant~$B$ when these clusters have become small enough, and then to define the instant~$B'$ in a way which ensures that it is later than~$B$.
+The hurdle is that, in order to find such a set~$H$ which is not too big (and thus whose closure is likely enough), we need a control on the size of the clusters which are connected to the boundary of the box at the instant~$T'$.
+To obtain such a control, a natural idea is to monitor first the evolution of the size of the clusters connected to the boundary, to wait for an instant~$T$ when these clusters have become small enough, and then to define the instant~$T'$ in a way which ensures that it occurs later than~$T$.
+However, unlike the size of the largest cluster~$C_{max}$, which can be at most divided by a factor~$2$ when closing an edge, the size of the largest cluster connected to the boundary can fall drastically with the closure of one edge.
+To avoid this, we choose to monitor the size of the largest cluster on the torus, that is to say in the box~$\Lambda(n)$ but with periodic boundary conditions.
+This variable has the advantage of being at most halved at each edge closure.